advanced-computer-lab-2023/Agile-Star-Squad-Clinic/README.md

 - Secure login system for patients and doctors.
 - Role-based access control to protect sensitive information.

-### 6. Responsive Design:
-- The website is designed to be responsive and user-friendly, providing a seamless experience on both desktop and mobile devices.

 <a name="usage"></a>

 ## How to Use the Website